Massachusetts Institute of Technology

 Bachelor of Architecture and Bachelor of Environmental Studies

-Paul Schlapobersky is an Associate Principal and Senior Planner in SCB’s Boston office.
+Paul Schlapobersky is a Principal in SCB’s Boston office.
 As an urban designer and architect, Paul brings to the firm nearly three decades of experience on a broad range of commercial, campus, and civic projects in the United States and abroad.
 Paul’s initial career focus on the design and delivery of high-quality individual buildings enables him to conceive of urban design projects literally “from the ground up,” accompanied by a deep understanding of technical requirements, as well as the ambitions and imperatives of clients.
 His collaborative design and management style fosters exploration and dialogue in diverse environments, facilitated by his belief that great ideas come from an open and dynamic design process; this allows Paul to create durable and timeless solutions that are inspiring and implementable.

 Prior to joining SCB, Paul held leadership positions at Sasaki, as well as Machado and Silvetti.
 His diverse portfolio of work includes industry-leading and award-winning commercial master plans and campus master plans, ranging from a few acres to several thousand.
 Notable past projects include campus planning for University of California, Berkeley and Case Western Reserve University.
 He also led the master plan of the 23 million-square-foot Kuala Lumpur International Financial District, now in its tenth year of build-out.
 Paul was also urban designer for the 776 Summer Street Innovation District in Boston and Lakeview Village in Toronto, both of which are models for the importance of sustainability and climate-change resilience.